-You may recognize the term “amino acids,” which are recently starting to be studied and utilized more, or you may recognize learning about it in a health class.
+You may recognize the term “amino acids,” as they are recently showing up more in the media, or you may recognize them from a health class.
 Briefly put, there are around 20 amino acids that our bodies use in everyday, vital bodily processes.
-If you’re deficient in any one of these 20 acids, you may be experiencing symptoms as subtle as fatigue that can be easily solved: compound amino acid injections may be the solution you’ve been waiting for.
+If you’re deficient in any of these 20 amino acids, you may experience symptoms as subtle as fatigue that may be easily solved: compound amino acid injections may be the solution you’ve been waiting for.

-Compound amino acid injections are composed of multiple amino acids that all work together to deliver real and effective results and treatment.
-While people can supplement amino acids in their diet, with amino rich foods such as meat and eggs, many are not getting the adequate levels of the amino acids that their body needs to feel energetic, active and healthy.
+Amino acid injections are composed of multiple amino acids that all work together to deliver real and effective results.
+While people can supplement amino acids in their diet, with amino rich foods such as meat and eggs, many are not getting the adequate levels of the amino acids that their body needs to feel energetic and healthy.

 Amino Acids: What Are They?
 Why Are They Essential?

-Amino acids are natural compounds that are essential in your body’s functions.
-They are typically categorized into three groups, non-essential, essential, and conditionally essential.
-Non-essential amino acids are produced by the body, but certain ones may be lower levels and need supplementation.
-These are “conditionally essential” amino acids, including glutamine, glycine, and cysteine, called so because they are only required under certain conditions.
-Essential amino acids are not produced by the body but is needed by the body to properly function.
+Amino acids are natural compounds essential in your body’s functions.
+We categorize them into three groups, non-essential, essential, and conditionally essential.
+The body produces non-essential amino acids, however, they may be produced at lower than optimal levels and need supplementation.
+Glutamine, glycine, and cysteine are called conditionally essential because we only require them under certain conditions.
+Essential amino acids are not produced by the body but are needed by the body to function properly.

-With varied and diverse roles, amino acids work on anything from stimulating muscle growth to building proteins.
-Proteins are vital in our cells, from making movement possible, to producing and regulating energy, to supporting the immune system, proteins play a role in every part of the body.
-Each individual amino acid has a unique and important role, and compound amino acids can offer the benefits of multiple amino acids combined into one easy dose.
-Below are just a few examples of the 20 amino acids that are used in vital everyday processes in our bodies.
+With varied roles, amino acids are the building blocks of proteins and function as enzymes.
+Proteins are vital in all our cellular processes.
+From making movement possible, to regulating energy production, to supporting the immune system, proteins play a role in every part of the body.
+Each individual amino acid has a unique and important role, and compound amino acid solutions can offer the benefits of multiple amino acids combined into one easy dose.
+Below are just a few examples of the 20 amino acids that involved in vital everyday processes in our bodies.

 Arginine is an amino acid that is converted in the body into nitric oxide, which opens blood vessels for better blood flow.
-It stimulates the production and release of insulin and growth hormones.
-Compound amino acids that include arginine can be used for a variety of reasons; for example, with ibuprofen, it can be used to treat migraine headaches.
+It stimulates the production and release of insulin and growth hormones (Oh et al., 2017).
+Compound amino acids that include arginine can be used for a variety of reasons; for example, with ibuprofen, arginine can be used to treat migraine headaches.
 When combined with other amino acids, arginine can help in weight loss.

-Valine is a branded-chain essential amino acid, or a “BCAA.”
-BCAAs are a group of three essential amino acids that are commonly taken for weight loss purposes, to enhance exercise performance and reduce fatigue.
-Valine can be degraded into simpler compounds in the body and is essential for maintaining muscle mass.
+Valine is a branched-chain essential amino acid or a “BCAA.”
+BCAAs are a group of three essential amino acids that are commonly credited with aiding in weight loss, enhancing exercise performance, and reducing fatigue.
+Valine is an essential amino acid for maintaining muscle mass (Qin et al., 2011).

 Glutamine is the building block for all essential proteins.
-Not only does it enhance exercise performance and endurance and improves muscle recovery, but it also boosts the immune system and any stress the body is facing.
-Glutamine is considered a conditionally amino acid, which means it is only needed in times of illness or stress.
+Not only does it enhance exercise performance and endurance and improve muscle recovery, but it also boosts the immune system and helps mitigate any stress the body is facing.
+Glutamine is considered a conditionally amino acid, which means it is only needed in times of illness or stress (Williams, 2005).

 Lysine is an essential amino acid that helps transport fat across your cells to be burned for energy.
 Alone, lysine can be used for preventing and treating cold sores and even reducing anxiety.
-It is also linked to improving athletic performance and exercise endurance, especially when combined with other amino acids.
+It is also been credited with improving athletic performance and exercise endurance, especially when combined with other amino acids.

 Carnitine is an amino acid that converts body fat into energy and improves stamina and strength.
-It can also aid in reducing fatigue and building muscle and can be used to boost energy.
-Carnitine has even been shown to help improve concentration and cognitive thinking.
+It can also aid in reducing fatigue and building muscle by making fats more accessible as a source of energy.
+Carnitine has even been shown in some studies to help improve concentration and attention (Chen et al., 2017).

 Amino Acids Injections: What Are the Benefits?

-While specific benefits do depend on what kind of amino acids you are using, the frequency, dosage, and your health, amino acid injections have been linked to a variety of positive benefits.
-Users have reported that it increased their energy levels, improved their brain and memory function and even their moods, improved sexual function and aided in the treatment of erectile dysfunction, and promoted natural growth hormone production.
+While specific benefits depend on what kind of amino acid compounds you are using, whether you are deficient in any amino acids, the frequency of injection, the dosage, and your health status, amino acid injections have been credited with a variety of positive benefits.
+Users have reported that it increased their energy levels, improved their brain and memory function and even their moods, improved sexual function, and aided in the treatment of erectile dysfunction.

-Amino acid injections can also be utilized for fat loss, because they have been shown to reduce body fat and increase lean muscle mass, as well as increase endurance.
+Amino acid injections can also be utilized for fat loss because some reports have shown they reduce body fat and increase lean muscle mass, as well as increase endurance.

 Compound amino acid supplements can be ingested orally or administered intramuscularly or subcutaneously.
 While oral supplements are commonly used, the benefit of choosing amino acid injections is that they will be quickly absorbed for the body to use, as opposed to oral supplements, which have to be digested and processed by the stomach.

-To administer an injection, you only need an Amino Blend or Solution, alcohol pads, a needle, a syringe, a cotton ball, bandages, and a biohazard disposal receptacle.
+To administer an injection, you only need the vial of Amino Blend, alcohol pads, a needle, a syringe, a cotton ball, bandages, and a biohazard disposal receptacle.
 You should always wipe the vial opening and the injection site with an alcohol pad or a cotton ball soaked in rubbing alcohol to clean and prepare.
-To start the injection, you should fasten the needle onto the end of the syringe and fill the syringe with air by pulling the plunger, until you reach your suggested dosage.
+To start the injection, fasten the needle onto the end of the syringe and fill the syringe with air by pulling the plunger until you reach your suggested dosage.
 Turn the Amino Blend vial upside down so that when you insert the needle into the surface of the container, it is facing upwards at the ceiling.
 After you insert the needle into the vial, release the air from the syringe into the vial and then slowly pull on the plunger to withdraw the correct amount of Amino Blend into the syringe.

 Frequently Asked Questions

 This is a very fair question, and in most cases, the answer is yes!
-As always, medicine should be taken at a dosage and frequency suggested by your doctor, and Before starting any new supplement or medicine, however, you should always consult with a healthcare professional or a telemedicine provider to determine what the right solution is for you, and to ensure that an Amino Blend won’t negatively interact with anything you’re already taking.
+As always, medicine should be taken at a dosage and frequency suggested by your doctor.
+Before starting any new supplement or medicine, always consult with a healthcare professional, and to ensure that an Amino Blend won’t negatively interact with anything you’re already taking.

 Compound amino acids offer more diverse benefits than only taking a supplement of one amino acid.
-The right blend or mixture of amino acids depends on you and why you want to take them.
-For example, the BCAA group is shown to build muscle and alleviate muscle soreness.
-Other amino acids mentioned in this article, like glutamine and arginine, have also been shown to have multiple positive benefits and aid in weight loss.
+The right blend or mixture of amino acids depends on individual needs.
+For example, the BCAA group is felt to build muscle and alleviate muscle soreness.
+Other amino acids mentioned in this article, like glutamine and arginine, have also been shown to have multiple positive benefits and possibly aid in weight loss.
 A combination of amino acids, or a compound amino acid injection, will offer the diverse benefits of each amino acid included, instead of only one.

-Now that you fully understand the benefits that the right compound amino blend offers, the next step is to find a high-quality pharmacy that offers a unique blend that best suits your needs.
-Especially if you’re using amino acids to aid in your weight loss, finding the best amino acid solution is easy at Invigor Medical.
+Now that you fully understand the benefits that a compound amino blend offers, the next step is to consult with a medical provider who understands the benefits of Amino Blend and to find a high-quality pharmacy.
+Finding the best amino acid solution is easy at Invigor Medical.

-Before you start using amino acid injections, discuss if it is the right treatment for you.
-When you have a prescription and are ready to feel more energized and lose weight faster, it is imperative to purchase from a trusted FDA certified pharmacy with state-of-the-art equipment and high-quality ingredients.
-At Invigor Medical, the expert staff can provide unparalleled support for patients and there are always knowledgeable pharmacists available to answer questions or concerns.
+Before you can start using amino acid injections, discuss it with a health care provider.
+If you are a suitable candidate for Amino Blend, you will receive a prescription for the compound.
+It is imperative to purchase from a trusted FDA certified pharmacy with state-of-the-art equipment and high-quality ingredients.
+At Invigor Medical, the expert staff can provide unparalleled support for patients, and there are always knowledgeable pharmacists available to answer questions and address any concerns.